cosmoowvu/TheMeal/README.md

 1. Install Node.js and npm
 2. Install Expo CLI
-3. Start the app (npm run android)
+3. Start the app :
+   npx expo start
-4. Open Android emulator (Android studio)
+5. Open Android emulator (Android studio)

 ## How to use the app